My Approach to Timeless, Documentary Wedding Photography

 - Toss the veil, adjust your boutonnière, swirl your dress

-Think of these moments as suggestions—not scripts.
+Think of these moments as suggestions and not scripts.
 Your comfort matters most.
+I’ll capture a variety of images that are close-up, pulled-back, and with different expressions.

 The Intros and Reception